Summer is coming, and we all will be hitting the road!

 - No Citi cards offer coverage

-You can find a full list of cards that offers auto rental insurance here
+You can find a full list of cards that offer auto rental insurance here.

 How to activate coverage?